The Demographic Transition Revisited:

 infant mortality.
 And Indonesia saw fertility decline most among

-people on the most crowded islands and farmers who live on the
+people on the most crowded islands and farmers who live on the most

-most eroded slopes, i.e., the most impoverished.
+eroded slopes, i.e., the most impoverished.

-So much for needing development and prosperity
+So much for needing development and prosperity in

-size coming only as times get significantly harder.
+coming only as times get significantly harder.
 The Indonesian

-example also shows that farming is not necessarily associated
+example also shows that farming is not necessarily associated with

-with high fertility, a conclusion supported by European history.
+high fertility, a conclusion supported by European history.

 Only the enrichment of farmers relative to their

-expectations--as seen in China in the early 1980s--stimulates
+expectations--as seen in China in the early 1980s--stimulates high

-high fertility.
+fertility.
 Farmers also became suddenly prosperous and fertility

 skyrocketed when the potato was introduced into Ireland in 1745

 (Abernethy, 1979).
-Land distribution to Turkish sharecroppers
+Land distribution to Turkish sharecroppers in the

-in the middle of the twentieth century provides a similar, unambiguous
+middle of the twentieth century provides a similar, unambiguous

 insight into cause and effect: Aswad (1981) states that the new